 endclass

 The non-virtual function f() in BaseClass does not fulfill the requirement to implement IntfClass.
-The implementation of f() in ExtClass simultaneously hides f() from base class and fulfills the requirement to implement IntfClass.
+The implementation of f() in ExtClass simultaneously hides the f() of BaseClass and fulfills the requirement to implement IntfClass.

-8.25.3 Type access
+8.26.3 Type access

 Parameters and typedefs within an interface class are inherited by extending interface classes, but are not inherited by implementing interface classes.
-All parameters and typedefs within an interface class are static and can be accessed through the class scope resolution operator :: (see 8.22).
-It shall be illegal to access interface class parameters or localparams through an interface class select (a dotted reference).
+All parameters and typedefs within an interface class are static and can be accessed through the class scope resolution operator :: (see 8.23).
+It shall be illegal to access interface class parameters through an interface class select (a dotted reference).

 Example 1: types and parameter declarations are inherited by extends